viamrobotics/docs/docs/cli.md

 ### `auth-app`

-The `auth-app` command allows you to register and update your mobile or web app (created with the Viam Flutter or TypeScript [SDKs](/sdks/)) with [FusionAuth](https://fusionauth.io/) (the tool Viam uses for authentication and authorization) so that you or other users can log into your app with the same credentials they use to log into the [Viam app](https://app.viam.com).
+The `auth-app` command allows you to register and update your web or mobile application (created with the Viam Flutter or TypeScript [SDKs](/sdks/)) with [FusionAuth](https://fusionauth.io/) (the tool Viam uses for authentication and authorization) so that you or other users can log into your app with the same credentials they use to log into the [Viam app](https://app.viam.com).
 The user's credentials allow them the same [permissions](/fleet/rbac/) to organizations, locations, and machines that they have in the Viam app.

 Examples: